 To be eligible for coverage, a member must have died while performing "service in the uniformed services" as defined by the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-Under USERRA, the term "service in the uniformed services" means the performance of duty on a voluntary or involuntary basis and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time National Guard duty, a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the person to any such duty, and a period for which a person is absent from employment for the purpose of performing funeral honors duty as authorized by section 12503 of title 10 or section 115 of title 32.
+Under USERRA, the term "service in the uniformed services" means the performance of duty on a voluntary or involuntary basis and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time National Guard duty, a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the performing funeral honors duty as authorized by section 12503 of title 10 or section 115 of title 32.